juliojimenez/hypermedia.systems/README.md

 [![Type Checker](https://github.com/juliojimenez/hypermedia.systems/actions/workflows/typechecker.yml/badge.svg)](https://github.com/juliojimenez/hypermedia.systems/actions/workflows/typechecker.yml) [![Tests](https://github.com/juliojimenez/hypermedia.systems/actions/workflows/tests.yml/badge.svg)](https://github.com/juliojimenez/hypermedia.systems/actions/workflows/tests.yml)

-Following along with the examples from the book [Hypermedia Systems](https://hypermedia.systems).
+Follow along with the examples from the book [Hypermedia Systems](https://hypermedia.systems).

 The code here is slightly different from the book, as I try to use types where I can, and check for them using [Mypy](https://mypy.readthedocs.io/en/stable/index.html), a static type checker for Python.

 [PyTest](https://docs.pytest.org/en/7.4.x/) is used for testing.
+While inside an example directory simply run `pytest` to run the tests for that example.

 ## Running an Example